emmcarbe/torchio/LABORATORY.md

 Companion to [PRINCIPLES.md](PRINCIPLES.md).
 The principles describe a small, conservative engine.
-This document opens the space beside it where the engine is put to the test and where riskier ideas are tried, and it draws the line between the two so the line is never crossed by accident.
+This document opens the space beside it where the engine is put to the test and where riskier ideas are tried.

-## The principle, named
+## The principle

 > **Model for the edition, not for the viewer.**
 >